Waffle/waffle/Docs/tomcat/TomcatWindowsLoginJAASAuthenticator.md

 * fqn: Fully qualified names, such as domain\group.
 When unavailable, a SID is used.
 This is the default.
 * sid: Group SID in the S- format.
 * both: Both a fully qualified name and a SID in the S- format.
 When a group name is not available, a SID is used.
 * none: Available for roleFormat only.
-Do not retrieve roles.
+Do not retrieve roles, except if `mapRolesFromDomainGroups` is present.

 Jaas.policy
 -----------